Neural Networks and (Virtual) Extended Formulations: Virtual Extension Complexity

 \Cref{prop:unique} implies that, for \emph{generic} objective directions $c$, we can efficiently find the optimal \emph{solution} within~$P$ by linear programming using small extended formulations for $Q$ and $R$.
 However, the situation becomes more tricky if multiple optimal solutions exist within $R$, and then potentially also within $Q$.
 Indeed, in this case we would not know which of the optimal solutions we should subtract in order to obtain a solution that is feasible for $P$.
 Therefore, we need to be more careful to handle non-generic objective functions $c$.
 One solution would of course be to randomly perturb the objective function $c$ by a tiny amount such that the optimal solution in $R$ becomes unique.
 In practice, however, it is not clear how to ensure that the perturbation is actually small enough and generic enough at the same time.

 The key idea is that we need to make sure that ties between equally good solutions are broken consistently across $Q$ and $R$.
-Therefore, we suggest a deterministic procedure based on a \emph{lexicographic objective function}.
+Therefore, we suggest a deterministic procedure based on a \emph{lexicographic objective function}, which is a standard notion in multi-criteria optimization.
 By this, we mean a sequence of objective functions where later entries are only considered to break ties.